 Fresh Hope for Mental Health Groups

 Fresh Hope for Mental Health Groups are our ongoing mental health support groups for young adults and adults who have a mental health diagnosis along with those who love them.
 The groups are faith-based and four on the Fresh Hope tenets.
-The groups are sponsored by local churches and ministries.
-Plus, there are online groups that meet that are sponsored by the Fresh Hope International Office.
+The groups are sponsored either by local churches and ministries or by the Fresh Hope International Office.
 Facilitators are trained and receive ongoing support from the International Fresh Hope Office.

 Fresh Hope for Teens

 Fresh Hope for Teen groups are two groups in one.
-When a church or ministry sponsors a Fresh Hope for Teens group, they are essentially sponsoring two groups.
+When a church, ministry or the Fresh Hope Office sponsors a Fresh Hope for Teens group, they are essentially sponsoring two groups.
 One group consists of teens and their friends, and the second group consists of their parents, foster parents, step-parents, and legal guardians.
 Each group has two trained and certified facilitators, and they rotate between the two groups.
-In some cases, a church or ministry sponsors a Fresh Hope Teen group, and they also have a regular Fresh Hope for Mental Health group (see above), and the parents of the teens attend that group.
+In some cases, a church, ministry or the Fresh Hope International Office sponsors a Fresh Hope Teen group, and they also have a regular Fresh Hope for Mental Health group (see above), and the parents of the teens attend that group.
 The teen groups have specific teen-oriented tenets.

 For more information about Fresh Hope for Teens, click here.

 Introducing Surviving Together: A Faith-based Trauma Healing Support Group for Those Who Have Lost a Loved One to Suicide.

 If you or someone you know has lost a loved one to suicide, then you will want to be part of Fresh Hope’s upcoming faith-based support group for those who have suffered such loss.

 The group will begin with a short trauma healing retreat followed by eight weekly support group meetings.
 The focus will be on processing the pain and intense complex and compound grief that follows losing someone you love to suicide.